Railway Group D 2026 – CBT Syllabus, Exam Pattern, Physical Test & Complete Selection Guide

 Topic Key Concepts

-Atomic Structure Atom, molecule, element, compound, mixture
+Atomic Structure Atom, molecule, element, compound, mixture; sub-atomic particles

-Metals and Non-metals Properties, reactivity series, alloys
+Metals and Non-metals Properties, reactivity series, corrosion, alloys

-Fuels Types, calorific value, pollution
+Fuels Types, calorific value, fractional distillation of petroleum, LPG, CNG

-Chemical Bonding Ionic and covalent bonds — basics
+Chemical Bonding Ionic and covalent bonds — basics and examples

 Topic Key Concepts

-Cell Biology Cell structure, organelles, cell division
+Cell Biology Cell structure, plant and animal cell differences, cell organelles, cell division

-Human Body Systems Digestive, respiratory, circulatory, excretory, nervous, reproductive
+Human Body Systems Digestive, respiratory, circulatory, excretory, nervous, reproductive systems

-Genetics Basic heredity, DNA, chromosomes
+Genetics Basic heredity, DNA structure (basic), chromosomes

 Topic Expected Questions